Letter from the Publisher ( 11/16/10 )

-Our goal at DNAScribe is to bring you information that you are not likely to hear anywhere else about how certain gene variants have the potential to influence your health.
+DNAScribe’s goal is to work with your Health Insurance Company to bring Personalized Medicine to you and your families.
 Our goal is to help make it so that this information can be used right now in your physician’s office to predict what diseases or adverse drug responses you may be at risk for.

 In this emerging science called “personalized medicine,” new genetic knowledge puts you in the driver’s seat of your health and well-being.